Superlokkus/RTSP/doc/notes.md

      by an extended dropout or a source restart.
 Since multiple complete sequence number cycles may have been missed, the packet loss statistics are reset.

+FEC
+===
+- RFC 5109

+- offset mask
+        m(k) for each protection level k.
+If the bit i in the mask m(k) is set to 1, then media packet number N + i is protected by this FEC packet at level k.
+- N is called the sequence number base
+- The amount of data that is protected at level k is indicated by L(k)
+- The protection length, offset mask, payload type, and sequence number base fully identify the parity code applied to generate the FEC packet with little overhead.